-If there’s such a thing as a premium mixer, Fever Tree is it.
-It’s all there: the handsome packaging and quality ingredients without preservatives or added coloring, resulting in mixers that deserve to be drunk on their own.
-The price tag is worth the sourcing alone; tonic water is made with quinine from the Congo, the ginger is sourced from the Ivory Coast and Southwest India, and the thyme and rosemary come from the Mediterranean (yes, there’s an herbaceous Mediterranean version of the tonic water). $11 on amazon.com
+If there’s such a thing as a premium mixer, Fever-Tree is it.
+The handsome packaging contains quality ingredients, without preservatives or added coloring, resulting in mixers that deserve to be drunk on their own.
+They’re also a study in global sourcing: The tonic water is made with quinine from the Congo, the ginger is sourced from the Ivory Coast and Southwest India, and the thyme and rosemary come from the Mediterranean.

-Using fresh botanicals, organic agave nectar and South Asian herbs, Liber & Co.’s Spiced Tonic Syrup brings the heat as any good mixer made in Texas should.
-Heavy on the orange flavor, the batch is made by the three friends who started the company and still have hands in the production process.
-They make said tonic mixer along with a cold-pressed Texas Grapefruit Shrub (which livens up Gin and Tonics) and Pineapple Gum Syrup (which works great in Pisco Punch).
+Using fresh botanicals, organic agave nectar and South Asian herbs, Liber & Co.’s Spiced Tonic Syrup brings the heat as any good Texas-made mixer should.
+The batch is made by the three friends who started the company and still have hands in the production process.
+They make the tonic mixer along with a cold-pressed Texas Grapefruit Shrub—which livens up Gin & Tonics—and Pineapple Gum Syrup, which works wonders in a Pisco Punch.

-Stirrings has made it super easy for at-home drinkers to step up their cocktail doings.
-The company’s gourmet mixers are widely distributed and come in varieties from Piña Coladas to Bloody Marys to Margaritas: Only ice and booze are required.
-While some flavors are more basic and pared-down, it’s not everyday one whips up a Watermelon Martini or Peach Bellini, which is where pre-made concoctions come in.
-To boot, Stirrings also offers a line of affordable basic bar ingredients—like simple syrup, lime juice and bitters.
+Stirrings makes it easy for at-home drinkers to step up their cocktail game.
+The company’s gourmet mixers are widely distributed and come in many varieties, from Piña Colada to Bloody Mary to Margarita.
+Only ice and booze are required to make bar-quality drinks.
+While some flavors are more basic and pared-down, it’s not everyday that one whips up a Watermelon Martini or Peach Bellini, which is where these pre-made concoctions really come in handy.
+Stirrings also offers a line of affordable bar basics, like simple syrup and bitters.